ihart-mhc/ihart-mhc.github.io/applications/index.md

 **Python applications:**

-From the application's folder, run the main Python file as `python ___.py`.
+From the application\'s folder, run the main Python file as `python ___.py`.
 Depending on the application, there may be extra libraries to install, or an exported `.app` or `.exe` file that can be run.

 ## Examples of Current iHart Applications